-Yet research shows that of the Aussies that were turned down for a loan because of employment status 54% had no idea there was an alternative way to get their loan.3 There is – and it’s us.
+Yet research shows that 26% of Aussies that were turned down for a loan were declined because of employment status3.
+What’s the alternative?
+It’s Pepper Money – Australia’s Best Specialist Lender.

 If you’re having trouble because of your type of employment or because your income type doesn’t tick the right boxes (non-standard income) talk to us at Pepper Money, we'll do our best to help find a way forward.

 A simple home loan for borrowers with a clear credit history.

 A balanced home loan for borrowers who haven't had a credit problem in the last 2 years.

 A real home loan for borrowers whose circumstances have made getting a loan challenging.

 We can consider self-employed borrowers who have been in business for at least 6 months.